 This course will introduce you to a variety of theories about the labor market, and we will evaluate how well those theories explain observed patterns in the data.
-Thus, after taking this course, you will know more about a) economic theory, b) the methods that economists use to test those theories and c) observed trends in wages, employment, education and other labor market phenomena.
+Thus, after taking this course, you will know more about a) economic theory, b) the methods that economists use to test those theories and c) observed patterns and trends in wages, employment, education and other labor market phenomena.

-PREREQUISITES:
+PREREOUISITES:

-It is assumed that you know the material covered in Econ 1.
+It is assumed that you know the material covered in Econ 1A or Econ 2A.